Jsparrow/jsparrow.github.io/docs/rules/create-temp-files-using-java-nio.md

 ```

-### Creating Temp Files in a Given Parent Directory
+### Creating Temp File in a Given Parent Directory

 __Pre__
 ```java